-Member McGehee indicated in addition to number one, she would question how it is worded because they are now telling people when there is a room full of people coming who are really wanting to be heard and really thinking they can do something because this is now their public hearing opportunity.
-She thought at the very beginning of the meeting it should be stated that the Planning Commission cannot do anything except pass their concerns along to the City Council.
+Member McGehee indicated in addition to number one, she would question how it is worded because they are now telling people when there is a room full of people coming who are really wanting to be heard and really thinking they can do something because this is now their public hearing opportunity and she thought at the very beginning of the meeting it should be stated that the Planning Commission really can not do anything because all the Commission do is pass their concerns along to the City Council.
 She was not sure how the wording of that is going to be and she was not sure how the impact would be to a room full of people who made an effort to come to the meeting.